digitalcredentials/sign-and-verify/README.md

 `docker-compose down`

 ### 8. Usage
 If everything works as intended, then you should be able to execute any of the [above-mentioned commands](#api-docs).
 The `sign-and-verify` service is available at `YOUR_IPADDRESS:5000`.
+If you use SSL/TLS-certificates, your service will be available at `https://yourdomain.edu` on standard port 443.

 ### 9. SSL/TLS-Certificate
 Please check step 6 for an automatic TLS certificate with Let's Encrypt and ACME.